briangeis/json2xml/README.md

 # **json2xml**

-A Bash script that parses a JSON file into XML data.
+Bash script that parses a JSON file into XML data.

 ## Installation